neilbaldwin/TOUCH-KNOBS/README.md

 Sets the color of the body outline.
 If this parameter is not specified the outline colour is a darker version of the body color.

 e.g. `outline_color=white` or `outline_color=0xFF0000`

+#### `response`
+Sets the response factor of the knob.
+The actual movement of the knob is controlled by an invisible Fader object inside of the TOUCH-KNOB.
+This is set to "Relative" response mode.
+This parameter sets the response factor from 1 to 100.
+Lower values increase precision but requires more movement to move the knob through it's entire range.
+Higher numbers give faster movement but less precision.

+e.g. `response=50`

 > [!TIP]
 > Where a parameter requires a color value, the color can be either specified as a CSS Color Name or as a hexadecimal string in the format `0xRRGGBB` where RR=red, GG=gren and BB=blue.